JerryX1110/RPCMVOS/README.md

 **Xiaohao Xu, Jinglu Wang, Xiao Li, Yan Lu**

 **AAAI 2022**

-Preview version of paper is available at: <https://arxiv.org/abs/2112.02853>
+Preview version paper of this work is available at: <https://arxiv.org/abs/2112.02853>

 This repo is a preview version.
 More details will be added later.